wp-plugins/just-writing/readme.txt

 The fade effect is triggered by WordPress when no mouse movement is executed for 2 seconds, the only (without changing some of the WordPress sources files at least) way to disable it is to execute a mousemove event every 1.5 seconds.
 This shouldn't be an issue in any modern browser, but if your having performance issues, simply re-enable the fade effect.

-= I've disabled the fade effect but there is a 'flicker' when DFWM comes up, what's wrong? =
+= I've disabled the fade effect but there is a 'flicker' when DFW comes up, what's wrong? =

-If you start DFWM without moving the mouse you might hit right between when WordPress starts fading but before Just Writing fires off a mousemove event, this shouldn't be an issue after the first start of DFWM.
+If you start DFW without moving the mouse you might hit right between when WordPress starts fading but before Just Writing fires off a mousemove event, this shouldn't be an issue after the first start of DFW.

 = I've added the spellcheck button to my toolbar but it doesn't do anything when I click it =